jxkxj/Caas/README.md

 **How do I add new configs and clients?**

 Currently, you will have to build a way to do this or use SQL.
 We plan on coming out with a manager soon to help you do this.
+'''NEW''': You can also have your devices "Check In" and if the client doesn't exist, it will create them automatically.

 ## License
 Under MIT (see license file)